danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ## Accessing the cluster

-If you have followed the [Getting started](#getting-started) guide without experiencing any problems, you should now be able to access the cluster with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/):
+If you have followed the steps in [Creating the cluster](#creating-the-cluster) without experiencing any problems, you should now be able to access the cluster with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/):

 ```bash
 export KUBECONFIG="$(pwd -P)/conf/the_name_of_your_cluster.conf"